 This is something I wrote a while ago on a Bitbucket bug post.
 Since then, I’ve close my Bitbucket account, and I still haven’t found satisfactory free hg hosting.
-I have
+I have this, but it feels very makeshift and temporary.
+I don’t care too much about all the bells and whistles like bug tracker and wiki.
+I never used that.
+I just want to have some hosting, and I want someone else to take maintain it, for a fee, if necessary.

-I’m reproducing this because Bitbucket might some day decide to take down my request
+I’m reproducing this because Bitbucket might some day decide to take down my request which is currently public, because free software needs free tools and I still want a free commercial hg hosting.
+If you know of someone, please let me know.

 (Reported by jordigh on 2011-09-27)